nguyentrongthien/db2migrations/README.md

 - Create migrations for tables that don't already have one.
 - Read column's properties and write appropriate Eloquent statements.
+- Option to scan only for tables with a given prefix.
-- Add newly generated migrations into migrations table with latest batch number.
+- Add newly generated migrations into migrations table with the latest batch number.

 ## Possible Limitations

 This package is written and tested only against MySQL database for the time being.
 This might or might not work with other database systems like Postgres.
+There might be a problem if the db user provided is too restricted because this package also scan information_schema table for column's properties.

 ## Field Types